Aslaan001/CIS_Problems/Cipher_Node_Swap/problem.md

 - Second line: `n` integers — the data values of the nodes.
 - Third line: integer `k` — the node position to swap from the start and end (1-based indexing).

+-Note:- The Nodes are given in the form of linklist

 ## Output Format

-Return the updated Cipher Chain after performing the swap.
+Return Head of updated Cipher Chain after performing the swap.